App Version: 3.7

 About the Sampleset

 The Piteå School of Music sampleset is provided by Lars Palo, Graham Goode and Panos Ghekas under the Creative Commons Attribution-ShareAlike 2.5 license, see http://creativecommons.org/licenses/by-sa/2.5/.
 For your convenience, all needed files of the sampleset package are included in the app, but you can also download the sampleset independently from http://familjenpalo.se/vpo/download if you would like to use it with other software (e.g. GrandOrgue).
-If you are an Android user with a suitable device, have a look at the Pitea Android app.
+Concerning sample sets that are subject to a CC license, see here also.

 About the Organ

 According to Lars Palo's documentation, this organ was built in 1989 by Grönlunds Orgelbyggeri AB.
 It is a three-manual (61 keys) instrument with 28 manual ranks and a pedal (32 keys) with five own ranks and two ranks transmitted from the Swell (Svällverk).
 This is the stops specification: